earthly/website/blog/_posts/2022-05-26-k8s-networking.md

     Learn about the ins and outs of Kubernetes networking, including IP address allocation, container network interfaces, services, DNS, and more.
 Whether you're a beginner or an experienced user, this guide will provide valuable insights into how networking works in the Kubernetes ecosystem.
 last_modified_at: 2023-07-14
 ---
-**This article provides a clear overview of Kubernetes networking.
-Struggling with its complexities?
-Earthly simplifies your CI build processes for containerized applications.
-[Learn how](/).**
+**This article explains Kubernetes networking.
+Earthly streamlines CI build processes for applications using Kubernetes.
+[Check it out](/).**

 [Kubernetes](https://kubernetes.io) networking enables the components that make up the Kubernetes ecosystem, like containers, pods, and services, to communicate effectively with each other.
 As a result, networking permeates Kubernetes.